alepfu/kmeans-lsh/README.md

-# kmeans-lsh
+# k-means LSH
-k-means implementation using locality-sensitive hashing
+A k-means implementation using locality-sensitive hashing.